shakacode/shakabot/README.md

     shakabot animate me <query> - The same thing as `image me`, except adds [snip] shakabot help - Displays all of the help commands that shakabot knows about.
     ...

+### Environment variables

+- For local ruby scripts testing use `.env` (use values from prod where needed)
+- After updating `.env`, run `dotenv -t .env` this will create commitable template
+- For prod, setup via heroku env

 ### Running in Slack